New Milford, New Jersey: Education

-New Milford High School with 601 students in grades 9–12.
+New Milford High School with 580 students in grades 9–12.

-In the 2011–12 school year, the high school introduced an academies program to the school, similar to the structure at the Bergen Academies.
-There are now sub-academies within the high school such as the school of sciences and the school of history.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 The Hovnanian School, founded in 1976 and dedicated to helping foster knowledge of Armenian culture and the Armenian language, serves students in preschool through eighth grade.

 New Milford is the home of The Art Center of Northern New Jersey, a fine arts school and gallery offering classes for adults and children that was originally established in 1957 in Englewood, New Jersey.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 47.41 mi of roadways, of which 42.45 mi were maintained by the municipality and 4.96 mi by Bergen County.

 Main roads in New Milford include River Road, Madison Avenue, Milford Avenue, and Boulevard.